Velrok/static-web-gen/content/blog/2019-03-26-github-pull-request-template-example.md

 the first paragraph and the intended change in what follows.
-This received good feedback from fellow developers as well as product owners, who started to use the generated slack messages to quickly summarize what has been done in say the last month.
+This received good feedback from fellow developers as well as product owners, who started to use the generated slack messages to quickly summarize progress over the last month.

-Since then we started to use GitHub PR templates to introduce a bit more convenience, consistency and project specific elements to pull requests.
+Since then we started to use GitHub PR templates to introduce a bit more convenience, consistency and project specific elements to most of our pull requests.
-The templates are used as a guide, to be adjusted as required, but also as a check list if applicable.
+The templates are used as a guide, to be adjusted as required, but also as a checklist &ndash; if applicable.

 ## Example PR template